The Third International Conference on Working Environment Economics

 - Economic evaluation.

-The Department of Economics, University of Copenhagen, and the National Research Centre for the Working Environment invite national and international researchers with an interest in the economics of the working environment to attend this conference on 11–12 December 2025.
+The Department of Economics, University of Copenhagen, and the National Research Centre for the Working Environment had invited national and international researchers with an interest in the economics of the working environment to attend the conference.

-Researchers, students, and professionals interested in the field - also referred to as “Economics of Occupational Health and Safety” -are welcome.
-In addition to keynote speeches by two of the world’s leading working environment economists (TBA), participants are invited to submit research presentations within topics such as:
+Researchers, students, and professionals interested in the field were welcome.
+In addition to keynote speeches by two of the world’s leading working environment economists (TBA), participants were invited to submit research presentations within topics such as:

 - Economic evaluation of workplace interventions